HackBeanpot/Projects/2014-projects.md

 Analysis Script) is here to shed some light on this scene and give you some facts and analytics about these login attempts.

-oh yeah, and might just port scan them too. for fun. i mean science.
+oh yeah, and might just port scan them too.
+For fun.
+I mean science.